Skip to content

 git clone git@github.com:pupil-labs/MixedRealityToolkit-Unity.git

 Depending on your target platform the required setup may differ slightly as some platforms require e.g. specific SDKs.
-Here we provide instructions for the Pico 4 as well as generic instructions that can be adapted to other platforms.
+Here we provide instructions for the Pico 4 and Quest 3.

 Pico 4